deepdrive/problem-worker/README.md

 auto_updater using git.
 There's no need to rebuild the container even if the python dependencies change (since we install requirements.txt on start and will restart if requirements.txt changes).

+If you do need to update the container, you'll have to bake a new VM image and reference that image in problem-coordinator.